-- Required by the FAA to operate a "complex aircraft"
+- Required by the FAA to operate a “complex aircraft.”

-- Complex aircraft defined as aircraft with:
+- Complex aircraft is defined as aircraft with the following:

 - Retractable landing gear; and